mikependon/RepoDB.NET/pages/features/bulkoperations.md

 The argument `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
 By default, a temporary table (i.e.: `#TableName`) is used.

+> Please be noted that it is not recommended to enable the `usePhysicalPseudoTempTable` argument if you are to work with parallelism.
+Ensure to always utilize the session-based non-physical pseudo-temporary table on parallelism's scenario.

 ### Caveats

 The library is automatically setting the value of options argument to `SqlBulkCopyOptions.KeepIdentity` when calling the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) if you have not passed any qualifiers and if your table has an identity primary key column.
 The same logic will apply if there is no primary key but has an identity column defined in the table.